-- What are the most likely downside, base case and upside case scenarios?
+- What are the most likely downside case (worse case), base case, and upside case (best case) scenarios?

 The next step is to think about the model structure.
-We need to build a three statement model, meaning the output should show the forecasted Income Statement, Balance Sheet and Cash Flow Statements.
-From there we will need to build a section which calculates the Free Cash Flows to Firm, which we then can use to discount and calculate their net present value as part of the DCF valuation.
+We need to build a three-statement model, which means, the output should show the forecasted Income Statement, Balance Sheet, and Cash Flow Statements.
+From there, we will need to build a section which calculates their net present value as part of the DCF valuation.

-In order to build the three statement model, we need to work back, at least doing some calculations.
-We do this in building a model first.
-Here we will have to go into details and explain row by row where revenues and cost origin from.
-The operating model should be linked to the assumptions, which can either be incorporated in the operating model or stated separately in an assumption or Executive Summary sheet.
-More details will be needed to forecast the differnt positions, such as a Fixed Asset Schedule (which includes CAPEX and depreciation), a Debt Schedule (interest, drawdowns, repayments, debt balances).
+In order to build the three-statement model, we need to work backwards, at least by doing some calculations.
+We do this by building a model first.
+Here, we will have to go into details and explain, row by row, where revenues and costs originate.
+The operating model should be linked to the assumptions, which can either be incorporated into the operating model or stated separately in an assumption or Executive Summary sheet.
+More details will be needed to forecast the different positions, such as a Fixed Asset Schedule (which includes CAPEX and depreciation), a Debt Schedule (interest, drawdowns, repayments, debt balances).

-In order to run sensitivities how any change in key assumptions will affect the valuation, we will also have to build sensitivity tables whose input parameters need to be linked to the operating model.
-We e.g. want to know how a price increase will affect the valuation, so we have to connect the input to the sensitivity table to the operating model.
-This can be done once the basic model will be working.
+In order to run sensitivities on how any change in key assumptions will affect the valuation, we will also have to build sensitivity tables whose input parameters need to be linked to the operating model.
+We, for example, want to know how a price increase will affect the valuation, so we have to connect the input to the sensitivity table to the operating model.
+This can be done once the basic model is working.

-We should model from top to down, left to right and therefore can arrange our sections accordingly.
-So overall, we have now a better idea how the Excel model should be structured.
+We should model from top to down, left to right, and, therefore, we can arrange our sections accordingly.
+So, overall, we now have a better idea of how the Excel model should be structured.

-- Balance Sheeet’s Total Assets should match total Shareholder’s Equity and Liabilities
+- Balance Sheet’s Total Assets should match total Shareholder’s Equity and Liabilities

 - End year cash position as per the Cash Flow Statement should match the cash position on the Balance Sheet